geekzter/azure-aks/README.md

 1. Change to the [`terraform`](./terraform) directrory
 `cd azure-aks/terraform`

-1. Login into Azure with Azure CLI:
+1. Login to Azure with Azure CLI:
 `az login`

 1. This also authenticates the Terraform [azuread](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/azure_cli) and [azurerm](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli) providers.
 Optionally, you can select the subscription to target: